Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 ## Document History

+- 2025-10-07 Corrected the current host create/update messages to reflect that is now possible to use a REG-handle as a name server manager.
 - 2025-09-03 Corrected typo in the current message for contact update.
 - 2025-03-10 The document has been restructured:
     - Operation now reflects the corresponding EPP command - e.g. create, update, delete replacing e.g. create_domain, domain_updated and delete_domain